33 Wonderful Things to Do in Victoria, BC (by Locals!)

 There are several ways to get to Victoria from Vancouver or Seattle.

-From Vancouver, you can take a car-and-passenger ferry with BC Ferries.
+You can take a car-and-passenger ferry with BC Ferries.
 Or you can fly commercially or on a seaplane with Harbour Air.

 Day trips from Vancouver to Victoria are popular in summer.
 See, for example, this combo seaplane and ferry day tour.

-From Seattle, you can take the Victoria Clipper high-speed passenger ferry or the M.V.
+You can take the Victoria Clipper high-speed passenger ferry or the M.V.
 Coho car ferry (Black Ball Ferry Line) from Port Angeles.
 Or you can fly commercially or on a seaplane with Kenmore Air.

 You can also do a day trip from Seattle to Victoria if your time is short.